chrisvrakas/chrisvrakas.github.io/README.md

 > **The future will belong to those non-obvious thinkers who use their wide-ranging powers of interdisciplinary exploration to see connections between multiple, seemingly unrelated domains.**

-A personal portfolio and digital stomping ground built from scratch with zero dependencies, zero tracking, and zero compromise.
+My personal portfolio and digital stomping ground built from scratch with zero dependencies, zero tracking, and zero compromise.
 Pure HTML, CSS, and vanilla JavaScript.

 **[→ Live Site: chrisvrakas.com](https://chrisvrakas.com)**